Thomas Havens

-Thomas Robert Hamilton Havens (born 21 November 1939) is an American Japanologist.
+Thomas Robert Hamilton Havens (born November 21, 1939) is an American Japanologist.

-Havens is from Chambersburg, Pennsylvania, and graduated from Princeton University in 1961 with a Bachelor of Arts degree in history, followed by a master's degree from the University of California, Berkeley in 1962.
-He remained at Berkeley to earn a doctorate in history in 1965, and began his teaching career at Connecticut College.
+Havens is from Chambersburg, Pennsylvania, and graduated from Princeton University in 1961 with a Bachelor of Arts degree in history, followed by a master's degree from the University of California, Berkeley, in 1962.
+He remained at Berkeley to earn a doctorate in history in 1965, and began his teaching career at University of Toronto before moving to Connecticut College in 1966.
 While on the Connecticut College faculty, he was awarded a Guggenheim fellowship in 1976.
 Havens joined the University of Illinois faculty in 1990, where he taught for two years before accepting a teaching position at Berkeley.
 Havens served as a faculty member for his alma mater for six years, then in 1999, moved to Northeastern University.

+He is married to Karen Thornber, the Harry Tuchman Levin Professor in Literature and professor of East Asian languages and civilizations at Harvard University.